mwbub/get_paper/README.md

 `get_paper.py -a hep-th/9711200 paper_dir`

-This will download the paper to `./paper_dir/Maldacena1997_TheLargeNLimitOfSuperconformalFieldTheoriesAndSupergravity.pdf`, and the BibTeX entry to `./paper_dir/references.bib`.
-If `references.bib` already exists, it will be updated with the new entry, and repeated entries will be deleted.
+This will download the paper to `./paper_dir/Maldacena1997_TheLargeNLimitOfSuperconformalFieldTheoriesAndSupergravity.pdf`, and the BibTeX entry to `./paper_dir/paper_dir.bib`.
+If `paper_dir.bib` already exists, it will be updated with the new entry, and repeated entries will be deleted.
 The .bib file will also be reformatted with consistent whitespace.

 ### Using a DOI: